bupulono-netizen/qa-portfolio/README.md

 Expected Result:
 Validation message appears

+#### TC-004 – SQL Injection Attempt

+Steps:
+1. Enter ' OR '1'='1 in username field
+2. Enter any password
+3. Click Login

+Expected Result:
+Login should be rejected and input sanitized
 🐞 Sample Bug Report

-Title: Login button does not respond when clicked
+#### TC-005 – Login button does not respond when clicked

 Environment: